wso2/choreo-samples/shopify-new-customers-to-outlook-mail/readme.md

-Use template (Send Welcome Email using MS Outlook to New Shopify Customers) to send mails to new Shopify customers via Microsoft Outlook.
+# Send Welcome Email using MS Outlook to New Shopify Customers
 ## Use case
-At the execution of this template, each new customers in Shopify created within last five minutes period will receive welcome emails from Microsoft Outlook account.
+At the execution of this sample, each new customers in Shopify created within last five minutes period will receive welcome emails from Microsoft Outlook account.
 The content for the email is extracted from Microsoft OneDrive account.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/shopify_new_customers_to_outlook_mail <newProjectName>`
 * Shopify account
 * Microsoft Outlook account
 * Microsoft OneDrive account